QMSS-Fall-2019/class_project/README.md

 # class_project
-Class project for Practicum in Large Scale Data
+Class project and assignments for Practicum in Large Scale Data